 - Test all children ages 36 to 72 months who have not been previously tested.

-- For children of refugees: test all children, age 6 months to 16 years old, upon entry to the U.S. Within three to six months, a follow-up blood lead test should be performed on all refugee children age 6 months to 6 years, regardless of initial screening result.
+- For refugees: test all children ages 6 months to 16 years old upon entry to the U.S. Perform a follow-up blood lead test on all refugee children ages 6 months to 6 years within three to six months, regardless of initial test result.

 - Other at-risk populations: International adoptees, immigrants, children of migrant workers, children in foster care, and children diagnosed with pica or special health needs that increase hand-to-mouth behavior.

 Capillary levels at or above 5 µg/dL (micrograms per deciliter), but greater than the detection limit should be monitored over the next 6 months.
 Capillary levels at or above 3.5 µg/dL need to be confirmed by venous sampling.
-The Health Department provides education and initiates case management for venous confirmed blood lead levels.
+The Health Department provides education and initiates case management for venous confirmed elevated blood lead levels.
 The higher the capillary test result, the more urgent the need for a confirmatory venous test.
 It is preferable to confirm as early as possible.

 |If Capillary Blood Lead Level is:||Confirm with Venous Test Within:|